jennynicoleaustin/udemy-react/S12 Behind the Scences and Optimization/S12 Notes.md

 - stores the function in react memory and calls on that specific function when it needs to be reused rather than needing to recreate it every time.
 How to use it?
 - pass out function as a first argument to the useCallback function
+- the second argument should be the dependencies required.
+  - if empty
+    - we are telling react to store the function as is and do not make any updates to the function under any circumstances
+  - If including a state as a dependency
+    - you are telling React that you should update the function if and only if the state of the given dependencies changes.
+Other wise do not update the function